This page explains what the exemptions are and what you'll need to show when applying for them.

 Possible exemption from using safety belts and child restraints

 We do not issue exemptions for the use of safety belts and child restraints.
-You must wear a safety belt where one is provided and you must secure children under the age of five in child restraints.
+You must wear a safety belt where one is provided and you must secure children under the age of seven in child restraints.

 Detailed requirements for safety belts

 However, the law provides for some exceptions to these requirements: